Who may apply?

 Campers with service dogs only are welcome.

-Ten weekly overnight sessions are available.
+Nine weekly overnight sessions are available.
 We serve up to 90 campers per session.
-Campers arrive on Sunday afternoon between 1 and 5pm bad depart the following Friday no later than 10 am.
+Campers arrive on Sunday afternoon between 1 and 5 pm bad depart the following Friday no later than 10 am.

 On the Sunday evening of your arrival, we will have an orientation session with introductions of all staff and campers.
 Starting Monday morning the activities commence.
 You may choose to participate as much or as little as you like.
 Some attendees enjoy trying as many options as possible, while others prefer to relax on our porches in our many rocking chairs.
 Unlike a children’s camp, your experience here is directed by you.

 Waterfront: We are located on Lake Norman in a large picturesque cove.
 We have a large dock with boats and a beach area in front of our lodge.
 Our waterfront activities include boat rides, fishing, swimming, and tubing.
 Boating is a camper favorite!
 The more adventurous guests enjoy riding the tube pulled by the boat.
 We have a certified lifeguard on duty during our scheduled waterfront hours.
 Our swimming area is roped off for safety and monitored by a lifeguard when swimmers are in the water.
 Fishing is available as well.
 We provide fishing rods and bait.
 We practice catch and release fishing.
 Bream, perch, bass, and catfish are plentiful in Lake Norman.
 Campers must pass a swim test before being allowed to tube.

 Art & Craft: We offer daily craft sessions.
 Campers may choose from several craft making options or design their own.
 Counselor and volunteer staff are available to assist with craft construction as needed.

 Other Entertainments: Musical groups are often our guest entertainers.
 Our campers produce their own weekly talent show.
 Bingo is a favorite pastime in our program.
-Our weekly dances feature themes like pajama party, western, luau/beach, etc. Local Lions clubs often provide entertainment like trivia contests and karaoke singing.
+Our weekly dances feature themes like a pajama party, western, luau/beach, etc. Local Lions clubs often provide entertainment like trivia contests and karaoke singing.
 We feature speakers on a variety of topics as well.